-Agency is of intrinsic and instrumental importance to impoverished communities: ‘Greater freedom enhances the ability of people to help themselves, and also to influence the world, and these matters are central to the process of development’ (Amartya Sen, Development as Freedom, New York: Knopf Press, 1999: pp. 18-19).
+Agency is of intrinsic and instrumental importance to impoverished communities: ‘Greater freedom enhances the ability of people to help themselves, and also to influence the world, and these matters are central to the process of development’ (Sen 1999, p.
+18-19).

 A 2009 World Bank study of 60,000 people in 15 countries asked people who had moved out of poverty how they had achieved this.
 Seventy-seven percent attributed this to their own initiative (Narayan, Pritchett and Kapoor 2009, p.
 20).